Bitmain Antminer E11 (9.5Gh) vs iPollo V2H

 The iPollo V2H is quieter at 65 dB compared to the Bitmain Antminer E11 (9.5Gh) at 75 dB.
 For home mining, lower noise levels make a significant difference in livability.

-Which is better for home mining, the Bitmain Antminer E11 (9.5Gh) or iPollo V2H?
+For mining at home, should I pick the Bitmain Antminer E11 (9.5Gh) or the iPollo V2H?

 The iPollo V2H scores 55/100 on our Home Mining Score (vs 40/100 for the Bitmain Antminer E11 (9.5Gh)).
 This composite score factors in noise, power requirements, heat output, size, and setup ease — all critical for residential mining.

-What is the efficiency difference between Bitmain Antminer E11 (9.5Gh) and iPollo V2H?
+How far apart are the Bitmain Antminer E11 (9.5Gh) and iPollo V2H on J/TH?